axeluhl/sailing-analytics/wiki/amazon-ec2.md

 ### Tiers

 * **Webserver**: Holds one or more webserver instances that represent the public facing part of the architecture.
 Only instances running in this tier should have an Elastic IP assigned.
+In the image you can see one configured instance that delivers content for sapsailing.com.
+It has some services running on it like an Apache, the GIT repository and the UDP mirror.
+The Apache is configured to proxy HTTP(S) connections to an Archive or Live server.
 * **Balancer**: Features an Elastic Load Balancer.
 Such balancers can be configured to distribute traffic among many other running instances.
-Internally an ELB consists of multiple balancing instances on which load is distributed by a DNS round robin.
+Internally an ELB consists of multiple balancing instances on which load is distributed by a DNS round robin so that bandwidth is not a limiting factor.
 * **Database**: Instances handling all operations related to persistence.
 Must be reachable by the "Instance" and "Balancer+Group" tier.
+In the standard setup this tier only contains one database server that handles connections to MongoDB, MySQL and RabbitMQ.
 * **Instances**: Space where all instances, that are not logically grouped, live.
+In the image one can see three running instances.
+One serving archived data, one serving a live event and one for build and test purposes.
 * **Balancer+Group**: Analytics instances grouped and managed by an Elastic Load Balancer.
 A group is just a term describing multiple instances replicating from one master instance.
 The word "group" does in this context not refer to the so called "Placement Groups".

 ### Instances